Darlyn-Lurikah/serii_skincare/README.md

 ### As a registered user, I want to:

 + Log into the site with own account
-+ Save products to my favourites and view in my profile
 + See a record of past purchases
 + Be able to navigate to each past purchase product page
 + Be able to save my delivery information